Vet-ProVieh/vetprovieh-pager/README.md

 ```

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.

+## Credits

+This web-component belongs to the EFRE research-project Vet:ProVieh from the University of Applied Science Osnabrück.

 ## License